Raiondesu/intl-schematic/packages/plugins/processors/README.md

       trailingZeroDisplay: "stripIfInteger"
     },

-    // OR use a full processor name for clarity 'intl/number': {
+    // OR use the full processor name for clarity 'intl/number': {
       // Intl.NumberFormat options
       style: "currency",